How to Fall in Love with Star Wars: From Epic Movies to Celebrations and Beyond

 I had no idea what was wrong with this scenario, I just remember reading about Jabba the Hutt and wondering why he was called Pizza the Hutt in the movie.
 Like I said, not the biggest Star Wars fan.

-Then I met one of my very best friends, Michael, in high school.
-Michael was not just a casually obsessed Star Wars fan, oh no, it went much further than that.
-It was like George Lucas threw up in his bedroom, which I mean in the best way possible.
-Between the action figures hanging on the wall, the displays, the hand-painted (hand painted) mural on his wall…it was intense.
+I met Michael at a church group while we were both in high school.
+Michael wasn’t just a casual Star Wars fan—his obsession was next level.
+It was like George Lucas threw up in his bedroom (in the best way possible).
+Action figures lined the walls, displays filled every corner, and he even had a hand-painted mural that brought the galaxy far, far away to life.
 And because I liked (maybe even like liked, I mean, I was 15) Michael, I watched the movies.
 And listened to his thoughts, theories, incessant droning about them.

 Eventually, I started to realize…these movies were freaking AWESOME.
 The battles, the dialogue, the mind-blowing moment when Vader said, “No. I am your father,” what’s not to love?!
 It wasn’t long before we got my two little sisters into the movies as well.
 The power of the Dark Side was definitely at work.